-Jumping on a trampoline builds up your core muscles, which help stabilize your body when you bounce.
+One of the benefits of trampoline jumping is it builds up your core muscles, which help stabilize your body when you bounce.
 Having a strong core also takes pressure of your back, which can help prevent injuries and keep you mobile and active later in life.

 7. Children are more engaged outdoors.

 Research on outdoor play show that when they learn and play in a natural environment, children are more motivated, focused and active.

 Plus, if you work in lessons like counting bounces to take turns, or tracking time on the trampoline with a stopwatch, you have the opportunity to create positive associations between play and learning that will benefit your children’s growing minds.

 Play is an excellent opportunity to build children’s social skills and to deepen your relationship with your kids and your partner.

 Only one person should bounce on a Springfree Trampoline at a time, but that doesn’t mean you can’t have fun together—encouraging each other to set records for the highest bounce, or the silliest jumping pose, or other creative jumping games.

 A lot of people don’t realize that trampolining is an excellent winter activity.
 Bundle up and go for a bounce on a cool fall morning or chilly winter afternoon—it’s an excellent way to warm up and get your blood pumping!